 This is a freeview 'At a glance' guide to the Deposit Return Scheme (DRS).

-In April 2024, following a series of delays in introducing the scheme, a joint policy statement was issued by the UK government, Welsh Government, Scottish Government and DAERA in Northern Ireland.
-A revised timeline has been agreed to launch the DRS UK-wide in October 2027.
+In April 2024, following a series of delays in introducing the scheme, a joint policy statement was issued by the UK Government, Welsh Government, Scottish Government and the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland.
+A revised timeline has been agreed on launching the DRS UK-wide in October 2027.

-• The scheme will involve paying a deposit when a drink is bought that comes in a single-use container made of PET plastic, steel or aluminium.
+• The scheme will involve paying a deposit when buying a drink that comes in a single-use container made of PET plastic, steel or aluminium.
 The deposit will be repaid when the empty container is returned to a return point.

 • The position on glass containers will be set out in separate statements issued by each administration.

-• Containers between 150ml and 3 litres will be within the scope of the scheme.
+• Containers between 150ml and three litres will be within the scope of the scheme.

 • There will be a single registration and reporting process across the UK for producers.